WebAhead/node-introduction/README.md

 fs.readFile("blah.txt");
 ```

-If you're using a package manager like `npm` to install modules that other people have created you can import them in the same way as built-in ones.

 **Note**: You may have come across ES Modules, which are a new standard JS language feature that work in a similar way.
 Node was created before ES Modules existed, so it has its own different system.
 The Node team are currently working on ESM support.